foige/moxalise-api/GITHUB_ACTIONS.md

 The GitHub Actions workflow will:

 1. Trigger automatically when you push to the `master` branch
+2. Authenticate with Google Cloud using the service account key
-2. Build a Docker image of your application
+3. Build a Docker image of your application
-3. Push the image to Google Container Registry
+4. Push the image to Google Container Registry
-4. Deploy the image to Google Cloud Run
+5. Deploy the image to Google Cloud Run

+### Authentication Flow

+The workflow uses two GitHub Actions for Google Cloud authentication:

+1. `google-github-actions/auth@v1`: Authenticates with Google Cloud using the service account key
+2. `google-github-actions/setup-gcloud@v1`: Sets up the Google Cloud SDK with the authenticated credentials

 You can also manually trigger the workflow from the "Actions" tab in your GitHub repository.